dattack/dbcopy/src/main/assembly/etc/jndi/jdbc/readme.md

 ###### Example

-For example, if we need to access a MySQL database, we could create a JNDI resource named _"jdbc/example-mysql"_:
+For example, if we need to access a MySQL database, we could create a JNDI resource named _"jdbc/example"_:

-1.- Create a properties file named _example-mysql.properties_ into the directory _jdbc_.
+1.- Create a properties file named _example.properties_ into the directory _jdbc_.

-    $DBTOOLS_HOME/etc/jndi/jdbc/example-mysql.properties
+    $DBCOPY_HOME/etc/jndi/jdbc/example.properties

-2.- Edit the properties file _example-mysql.properties_ and configure the needed properties:
+2.- Edit the properties file _example.properties_ and configure the needed properties:

     type=javax.sql.DataSource